 Freshwater Sport Fishing

 MDWFP manages all public freshwater fish populations north of Hwy 90.
-This includes over 159,000 acres of flood-control and water-supply reservoirs, 20 state fishing lakes, 20 state park lakes and 20 community fishing assistance ponds.
-Over 50,000 miles of creeks, streams, and rivers are also managed.
-A freshwater fishing license is required to fish in public waters north of Interstate 10, unless you are exempt.
-Review the license section at the beginning of the digest for license requirements or call (601) 432-2055.
-Fishing is allowed year-round.
+This includes public reservoirs, 19 state fishing lakes, 19 state park lakes and 20 community fishing assistance ponds.
+A freshwater fishing license is required to fish in public waters north of Interstate 10.
+Review the digest’s license section for requirements or call (601) 432-2055.
 Go to www.mdwfp.com for weekly fishing reports from February through November.

 Free Fishing Days